top of page

 When a laser pulse interacts with the surface and reflects, the inputs received by the sensor is called as Return.

-Throw Pulses at the rate of half a million per second (varies) obtain dense Point Returns (twenty points per square foot - varies), stitch these points together and create a highly accurate and clear Digital 3D Model of the area of interest.
+Throw Pulses at the rate of half a million per second, obtain dense Point Returns (twenty points per square foot - varies), stitch these points together and create a highly accurate and clear Digital 3D Model of the area of interest.
 (Tip: In case you have an old/ancestral home & worry that it will get demolished which will result in your fond memories getting lost forever - then get it LiDAR scanned so that the experience can be recreated anytime in the future.
 If Notre Dame Cathedral can benefit from it, so can your home!)

 Those who are familiar with my recent work on this blog would know that I have a habit of sharing an elaborate context before diving into the main aspects of the article.
 In case you wish to jump straight into the workflows, here's the comprehensive video explaining 3 distinct Caselets involving LiDAR data processing on ArcGIS Pro with narration -